mahoney1/commercialpaper/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

     console.log(' ');
     ```

-    This code calls the `queryDeltas` function you added when enhancing the smart contract earlier, and will write the results out to a file called `deltas.json` - you'll use another HTML client to get this Deltas report.
+    This code calls the `queryDeltas` transaction function you added when enhancing the smart contract earlier, and will write the results out to a file called `deltas.json` - you'll use another HTML client to get this Deltas report.

 3. Now invoke the upgraded client app just as you had done before: